To make your preparation easier here I have listed a complete guide to the Annapurna to know before trekking in the region.

 Accommodation Types on the Annapurna Base Camp Trek

 Tourist-friendly hotels and lodges in the trial of the Annapurna Base Camp provide you with a luxury hotel and teahouse that suits your budget.
 With the increase in the tourism sector, the facilities like accommodation, on the road also get increased.
 Besides the basic accommodation facilities in the hotel and lodge, you can also find luxury and deluxe hotels and lodges in the trial of Annapurna Base Camp.
-The lodge provides you with comfortable facilities like comfortable beds with a pillow, electric blankets, hot and cold showers, free wifi and many more.
+The lodge provides you with comfortable facilities like comfortable beds with a pillow, electric blankets, hot and cold showers, free wifi, and many more.

 Teahouse accommodation is the local and popular accommodation in the trial of Annapurna Base Camp.
 Most of the teahouse is local with basic facilities for overnight stays and plans for further walks. village enjoy the unique culture and tradition.
 The basic accommodation service in the local teahouse is a basic wooden bed with a simple mattress, pillow, and blanket.

 Every teahouse in the Annapurna Base Camp trail has a solar and electric heater shower but some teahouses in the less trekked trail will provide you with a bucket of a hot shower.
-On a crowded trekking trial like Annapurna Base Camp, you'll provide with a western, attached bathroom with hot and cold water shower service but as you increase the walk-in altitude, the facilities you get from the tea houses also decreased, you won’t get modern or western toilest so you may have to use squat toilets.
+On a crowded trekking trial like Annapurna Base Camp, you'll be provided with a western, attached bathroom with hot and cold water shower service but as you increase the walk-in altitude, the facilities you get from the tea houses also decrease, you won’t get modern or western toilest so you may have to use squat toilets.

 Popular Accommodation Station in Annapurna Base Camp Destination

-Pokhara, the lake city of Nepal takes around 5-6 hours from the Kathmandu valley, highly influenced by modernization and commercialization but we can see the purity of the valley still preserve.
-You will be provided with a wide range of good and luxury hotels and lodges with facilities of a hot shower, tea maker machine, hairdryer, free wifi, both hot and cold shower with a wide variety of meals along with the amazing mountain ranges of Annapurna with the spectacular views.
+Pokhara, the lake city of Nepal takes around 5-6 hours from the Kathmandu valley, highly influenced by modernization and commercialization but we can see the purity of the valley still preserved.
+You will be provided with a wide range of good and luxury hotels and lodges with facilities of a hot shower, tea maker machine, hairdryer, free wifi, both hot and cold showers with a wide variety of meals along with the amazing mountain ranges of Annapurna with the spectacular views.

 Ullery is our first accommodation where you can see a beautiful farming site with low-altitude green forest site peaks.
 This village also provides you with a wide variety of teahouses and lodges according to your choice and which suit your budget.
 Many teahouses have a western toilet and also you can enjoy both hot and cold showers.
 You will provide very good and tasty food.
 With the increase in the tourism sector, there is also an improvement in the facilities for visitors.